5 players to watch in the 2018 FIFA World Cup

 The 33-year old needs no presentation at this stage of his career, but if there’s any trophy in this sport he still dreams about winning someday, that’s certainly the World Cup for his country.
 Against all odds, he already took his country to European glory just 2 years ago, when no one believed in the “Selecção“.
 This time, however, the challenge is even greater and it’s likely to be his last shot at the World Cup title.

 Belgium’s golden generation will have in Éden Hazard their main star and hope in Russia.
-And to be honest, if there’s any outsider from the chronic favorites who can realistically become a World champion next July, that has to be Belgium.
+And to be honest, if there’s any outsider from the chronic favorites who can realistically become a World champion next July, according to our friends from Football On the Move it has to be Belgium.
 They shouldn’t face much trouble to advance in a group with Tunisia, Panama and England, but they’ll need to be extremely concentrated in the knock-out stage, when they face the big sharks.

 Even though the Brazilian star is still recovering from an ankle injury suffered with PSG a few months ago, Neymar knows his country hopes rely on him and he’s determined to play the leader role for Brazil in Russia.
 The “Escrete” were drawn in a very dangerous group with Switzerland, Sweden and South Korea, but if they live up to half of their potential, they should be able to have a say in the title fight…